majohnsoft/ElasticSearchWithAPI/README.md

 # ElasticSearchWithAPI
-Search is a critical component of our Big Data infrastructure.
 ElasticSearch is an incredibly popular search technology.
 This project describe the effective use of elastic search with filters to fetch information from AWS cluster.

 # Smart Apartment Data Assessment
 # Elasticsearch with autocomplete functionality